Tip Credits and Tip Pooling in NYC

 While proponents of the “One Fair Wage” initiative believe such a measure will eliminate wage theft in the hospitality industry, tipped employees may actually see a reduction of their gross wages.
 Whether the initiative will become law remains to be seen.
 In the meantime, hospitality workers have powerful legal remedies for wage theft under state and federal law.

 When you become a client of Lipsky Lowe, we will explore all of your options for obtaining the wages owed to you, including filing a class action lawsuit.
-Our legal team has a proven track record of obtaining compensation for victims of wage and tip theft.
+Our wage and hour team has a proven track record of obtaining compensation for victims of wage and tip theft.
 When you consult us, you will have strength in your corner.
 Contact us today!